-The following table describes the NetBackup parts that are used for a multi-datacenter with NBAC on the master and media servers.
+The following table describes the NetBackup parts that are used for a multi-datacenter with NBAC on the primary and media servers.

-NetBackup parts used for a multi-datacenter with NBAC on the Table 3-8 master and media servers
+NetBackup parts used for a multi-datacenter with NBAC on the Table 3-8 primary and media servers

-Part Description London datacenter Specifies that the London datacenter contains the root broker, authentication broker 1, GUI 1, authorization engine, master server, media server 1, and clients 4 and 5.
+Part Description London datacenter Specifies that the London datacenter contains the root broker, authentication broker 1, GUI 1, authorization engine, primary server, media server 1, and clients 4 and 5.
 The London datacenter also contains the unencrypted data tape for clients 4 and 5.
 The London datacenter connects to the Tokyo datacenter through a dedicated WAN connection.
 Tokyo datacenter Specifies that the Tokyo datacenter contains authentication broker 2, GUI 2, media server 2, and clients 10 and 11.
 The Tokyo datacenter also contains the unencrypted data tape for clients 10 and 11.
 The Tokyo datacenter connects to the London datacenter through a dedicated WAN connection.
 Wide Area Network (WAN) Specifies that the dedicated WAN link connects the London datacenter with the Tokyo datacenter.
 The WAN provides connectivity between the root broker and authentication broker 1 and authentication broker 2.
 In addition, the WAN provides connectivity between the root broker and authentication broker 1 and GUI 2 along with media server 2.
 The WAN also connects the authorization engine to media server 2.
-Finally, the WAN connects the master server with GUI 2, media server 2, and clients 10 and 11.
-Master server Specifies that the master server, located in the London datacenter, communicates with the root broker and authentication broker 1.
+Finally, the WAN connects the primary server with GUI 2, media server 2, and clients 10 and 11.
+Primary server Specifies that the primary server, located in the London datacenter, communicates with the root broker and authentication broker 1.
 It also communicates with GUI 1, authorization engine, and media server 1.
-The master server communicates with clients 4 and 5 in London.
-The master server also communicates with GUI 2, media server 2, and clients 10 and 11 in Tokyo.
+The primary server communicates with clients 4 and 5 in London.
+The primary server also communicates with GUI 2, media server 2, and clients 10 and 11 in Tokyo.
 Media servers Specifies that in this multi-datacenter example, there are two media servers.
 Media server 1 is located in the London datacenter and media server 2 is located in the Tokyo datacenter.
-In London, media server 1 communicates with the master server, root broker and authentication broker 1, authorization engine, and clients 4 and 5.
+In London, media server 1 communicates with the primary server, root broker and authentication broker 1, authorization engine, and clients 4 and 5.
 Media server 1 writes unencrypted data to tape for clients 4 and 5.
-In Tokyo, media server 2 communicates with the master server and authorization engine in London through the WAN.
+In Tokyo, media server 2 communicates with the primary server and authorization engine in London through the WAN.
 Media server 2 also communicates with GUI 2 and clients 10 and 11 in Tokyo.
 Media server 2 writes unencrypted data to tape for clients 10 and 11.
+GUIs Specifies that in this multi-datacenter example, there are two GUIs.
+The GUI 1 is in London and GUI 2 is in Tokyo.
+These remote administration console GUIs receive credentials from the authentication brokers.
+The GUIs then use the credentials to gain access to functionality on the media servers and primary servers.
+In London, GUI 1 receives a credential from authentication broker 1.
+GUI 1 has access to functionality on the primary server and media servers 1 and 2.
+In Tokyo, GUI 2 receives a credential from the authentication broker 2.
+GUI 2 has access to functionality on the primary server and media servers 1 and 2.

-NetBackup parts used for a multi-datacenter with NBAC on the Table 3-8 master and media servers (continued)
+NetBackup parts used for a multi-datacenter with NBAC on the Table 3-8 primary and media servers (continued)